Scott Duncan

 Strategist.
 Tool-builder.
 Photographer.
 Montreal.

-Twenty-five years working with Canadian institutions across public healthcare, public services, transit and postal systems, utilities, and performing arts organizations.
-The work has concentrated on the questions institutions struggle to answer well: what experience are they producing for the people they serve, what capacity do they have to deliver against their mandate, and what is their brand value doing for them or against them.
+For twenty-five years, I have worked with Canadian institutions across public healthcare, public services, transit and postal systems, utilities, and performing arts organizations.
+My focus has been on the questions institutions struggle to answer well: what experience are they producing for the people they serve, what capacity do they have to deliver against their mandate, and what is their brand value doing for them or against them.

-Most recently CX Strategy lead and Quebec Market lead at PwC.
+Most recently CX Strategy lead in the Quebec market at PwC.
 Before that, strategy and advisory work across Alberta Health, The Ottawa Hospital, the Public Health Agency of Canada, Employment and Social Development Canada, Canada Post, BC Ferries, Hydro-Quebec, Pharmacare, and selected private-sector operators and performing arts organizations.

 Founder of duncanlcd Advisory in 2005.
 Builder of three proprietary frameworks: Experience Economics, Capacity Economics, and Branded Economics.
 The Public Goods is the home for the practice and the publication where the frameworks develop in public.